AnantHariharan1996/Calculate_Excitation_Ratios/README.md

 3. Which kind of excitation you are interested in (Major-or-Minor-Arc), (1 for Major, 0 for Minor)
 4. The name of your input file (e.g. 'EventList_ExampleInputFile.txt')
 5. How many overtones (MaxN) you want to use,
 6. Which earth model (Velmod) you want to use.
-(The code comes with the possibilities of using ATL2a,PREM,STW105-C,and TAYAK.
+(The code comes with the possibilities of using ATL2a,PREM,STW105-C,and TAYAK (A Mars Model).
 7. Whether you want phase or amplitude predictions.
 8. If you want the code to give you excitation at every frequency possible, instead of at discrete periods as in option (2), you can set Output_As_Spectra = 1.